MoksedurRahman/FFP_Reproduction/README.md

 4 × 256 = 1,024 features
 ```

-The binary comparison used in the code is:
+The binary comparison used in the implementation is equivalent to the paper's signum rule:

 ```matlab
 bit = double(initialPoint >= endpoint);
 ```

-and the map value is generated using:
+The map value is generated using:

 ```matlab
 mapValue = sum(bits .* 2.^(0:7));